brigand/react-propmatch/README.md

 propmatch is a useful utility for all high order components.
-It's useful because strings are brittle identifiers in composition.
+It's useful because strings are brittle identifiers in composition, and it allows you to see where props are coming from in the wrapped component.

 ## Install